This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a skillet or wok over high heat and add the sesame oil.
-When the oil is fully heated, add the ginger strips and stir fry until light brown or aromatic.
+- Heat a skillet or wok over high heat and add the sesame oil.
+Once hot, add the ginger strips and stir-fry until they turn light brown and fragrant.

-- Add the chicken and stir fry for about 10-15 seconds before adding the soy sauce, wine, and ground white pepper.
-Add the water and do a few quick stirs.
+- Add the chicken and stir-fry for 10–15 seconds.
+Then pour in the soy sauce, Shaoxing wine, and a few dashes of ground white pepper.
+Add the water and give everything a quick stir to combine.

-- Cover the skillet or wok with the lid and turn the heat to low heat and let the chicken cook for about 10 minutes or until the sauce thickens and the meat becomes tender.
-Dish out and serve immediately.
+- Cover the skillet or wok, reduce the heat to low, and let the chicken simmer for about 10 minutes, or until the sauce thickens and the chicken is tender.
+Serve immediately.

 Video